AxiaCoin/Axia-Network-axia/roadmap/implementers-guide/src/runtime/README.md

 We also expect, although it's beyond the scope of this guide, that these runtime modules will exist alongside various other modules.
 This has two facets to consider.
 First, even if the modules that we describe here don't invoke each others' entry points or routines during initialization, we still have to protect against those other modules doing that.
 Second, some of those modules are expected to provide governance capabilities for the chain.
 Configuration exposed by allychain-host modules is mostly for the benefit of these governance modules, to allow the operators or community of the chain to tweak parameters.

-The runtime's primary roles to manage scheduling and updating of allychains and parathreads, as well as handling misbehavior reports and slashing.
-This guide doesn't focus on how allychains or parathreads are registered, only that they are.
+The runtime's primary roles to manage scheduling and updating of allychains and allythreads, as well as handling misbehavior reports and slashing.
+This guide doesn't focus on how allychains or allythreads are registered, only that they are.
 Also, this runtime description assumes that validator sets are selected somehow, but doesn't assume any other details than a periodic _session change_ event.
 Session changes give information about the incoming validator set and the validator set of the following session.

 The runtime also serves another role, which is to make data available to the Node-side logic via Runtime APIs.
 These Runtime APIs should be sufficient for the Node-side code to author blocks correctly.